pyGuru123/pygame-quickies/README.md

 # Pygame-Scripts

-Ready to use scripts and skeletons for your next gamejam
+Ready to use pygame scripts and skeletons for your next gamejam